EarldridgeJazzedPineda/drecklypkg.github.io/install-on-illumos/index.markdown

 		<div class="col-md-10 col-md-offset-1">
 			<p class="lead">
-				Our packages are built on SmartOS 20210826 but should work on any illumos distribution of at least that date, and are regularly updated from pkgsrc trunk.
+				Our packages are built on SmartOS 20210826 but should work on any illumos distribution of at least that date, and are regularly updated from dreckly trunk.
 The tools option is a smaller package set designed specifically to run in the SmartOS Global Zone.
 The upgrade kits unpack newer configs and PGP keys over the top of an existing install ready for upgrading.